Elliot Colburn: Early life

 Colburn was born at St Helier Hospital and Queen Mary's Hospital for Children in St Helier, London.
 He grew up in Sutton, London, and attended Carshalton Boys Sports College.
 Colburn has campaigned for the Conservative Party since the age of 13, and studied politics at Aberystwyth University.

 After graduation Colburn worked as a parliamentary assistant for the Sutton and Cheam MP Paul Scully, and Scotland Secretary Alister Jack.
 He has also worked as a public affairs officer for South West London Health and Care Partnership.

 Colburn was a Conservative candidate in the 2014 Sutton Council election for Wallington North ward, and came fourth.
 In the 2016 referendum on membership of the European Union, Colburn supported Brexit.
-He was elected to Sutton Borough Council as one of the three Conservative councillors for Cheam ward at the 2018 election, and sat on the council's People Committee and Scrutiny Committee.
+He was elected to Sutton Borough Council as one of the three Conservative councillors for Cheam ward at the 2018 election, and was selected on to committees for People and Scrutiny.
 He resigned from his council seat in 2022.